AliK070/Flat-Notes/README.md

 # About:

 A very simple sticky note app for note taking, making todo lists, reminders, and lots more!
 Created in Electron, HTML, CSS, and JS.
 I finally decided to get more into JS and learn.
+I got  inspiration from my portfolio and based the design for the notes using that.

 ![Capture](https://github.com/AliK070/Flat-Notes/assets/170590240/f3ee5693-7ba0-49ba-b470-96135779fbac)